Omnistac/zedux/docs/guides/reactUsage.md

 Zedux is framework (and library...) agnostic.
 But it is designed especially to be used with React and React-like libraries.

 In this guide, we'll use [React Zedux](https://github.com/bowheart/react-zedux), the official React bindings for Zedux.
-React Zedux does all the hard stuff for us, plus it re-exports all the Zedux internals so our normal component files have one less dependency.
+React Zedux does all the hard stuff for us.

 ## Overview